 10. Remove the pot from the heat and add the beaten yolks and cream mixture.
 Stir well.

-11. Ladle your chicken waterzooi servings into large bowls and serve with a sprinkle of chopped parsley if you’re feeling fancy!
+11. Ladle your waterzooi servings into large bowls or deep plates and serve with a sprinkle of chopped parsley if or squeeze of lemon juice you’re feeling fancy!

 PIN FOR LATER